MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-deployment-playbook.md

 ### Firewall configuration

-For Windows Defender Firewall, sometimes it's not enough to have the app listed in the "Allowed app" sections.
+For Windows Defender Firewall, sometimes it's not enough to have the app listed in the **Allowed app** section.
 If Windows Firewall is configured to block outbound calls, you must have a rule that allows the Dynamics 365 Guides app in the **Outbound Rules** section.
 Note that installing the Dynamics 365 Guides app will add this rule.
 If you don't see the app in the **Outbound Rules** section, uninstalling and re-installing it might fix the issue.
 If you don't have permissions to do this (install the app or add the firewall rule), work with your IT department.

 #### Determine if outbound connections are blocked

 - Open Windows Firewall, and then in the left panel, select **Advanced settings**.
+You'll see the following screen:

     ![Firewall configuration 01](media/firewall_config_01.png "Firewall advance setting configuration")